ethereum/ethereum-org-website/src/content/staking/solo/index.md

 <CardGrid>
   <Card title="Earn fresh ETH" emoji="💸">
-    Earn ETH denominated rewards directly from the protocol when your validator is online, without any middlemen taking a cut.
+    Earn ETH-denominated rewards directly from the protocol when your validator is online, without any middlemen taking a cut.
   </Card>
   <Card title="Full control" emoji="🎛️">
     Keep your own keys, and choose the combination of clients and hardware that allows you to minimize your risk, and best contribute to the health and security of the network.
 Third-party staking services make these decisions for you, and they don't always make the safest choices.